 Taking many photos is a fantastic way to get outside of your comfort zone and explore Kunming.

 The more familiar you get with your surroundings, the more at home you will feel.
 Plus, you’ll have albums full of beautiful pictures to show your friends and family when you’re back home.

-Now this one may be a little harder to do, but try to convince a friend to come visit you in China.
+Now this one may be a little harder to do, but try to convince a friend to come to visit you in China.
 You can plan a weekend getaway with your friend.
-This will serve as a way to encourage you to get excited about seeing more of your host country and it will mean you’ll get to see your friend from back home.
+This will serve as a way to encourage you to get excited about seeing more of your host country, and it will mean you’ll get to see your friend from back home.

 This little trip will likely remind you just how lucky you are to spend time in China and be learning about a different culture.

 Do yourself a favor and research China before hopping on the plane.
 Make a bucket list of things you have to do while studying here.
 It could be tourist attractions, the best coffee shops, the best street food locations, and different popular activities in China.